Sir Robert Thornton and the writing of King Arthur’s Death

 As part of the crowdfunding campaign for my new translation of King Arthur's Death (the fourteenth century Alliterative Morte Arthure written during the reign of either Richard II or Henry IV), I'm pleased to announce a special prize for one lucky pledger for the book!

-Once the number of backers reaches 250 (Hardback pledge level or above), everyone who has pledged at those pledge levels will…
+Once the number of backers goes above 250 (Hardback pledge level or above), I will make this print available as a pledger's…

 The Accountant as Insult in the Morte Arthure